jdesai22/mcp-ship-it/github-app/output_docs/sample-repo/docs/projectstructure.md

 ### `src/` Directory Contents

 - `App.css`: Styles specific to the main App component, defining layout, logo animation, header styling, and keyframes.
-- `App.js`: The primary React component that renders the application UI, including a logo, descriptive text, and a link to React documentation.
+- `App.js`: The primary React component that renders the application UI, including a logo, descriptive text, note management forms, and the notes list.
 - `App.test.js`: Contains a basic test to verify that the "Learn React" link renders correctly.
 - `index.css`: Global styles for the entire application, setting margin, font-family, and font-smoothing for better rendering.
 - `index.js`: Entry point for the React application, mounting the `App` component into the DOM via ReactDOM.